-0.25 tsp essential oil of your choice (or a blend of 24 drops total)
+0.25 tsp pure essential oil of your choice (or a blend of 24 drops total)

 This will produce a 1% dilution for safe application to your face.

-To further enjoy the benefits of essential oils, check out our favorite face mask recipe below.
+To further enjoy the benefits of the best essential oils for face care, check out our favorite face mask recipe below.